 - In Friends, Joey is acting in a stage play when his lover comes and tells him that she's leaving for Los Angeles.
 Joey's heartbroken, but returns to the play... which is about an alien visitor leaving his lover to return to their home world.
 His rehearsals on the play, and developing relationship with his costar, had been recurring for several episodes at this point but his climbing onto the ladder of the spaceship (which lowers dramatically and with lots mist into the middle of the living room set) is the first and only indicator that the play is anything other than a serious piece about two people struggling with the decision to split up.

 Joey: But, you've got things you have to do now, and so do I. And so, I'm gonna get on this spaceship, and I'm gonna go to Blargon 7 in search of alternative fuels.

-- Hamlet specifically choses a play that involves the poisoning of a man by his brother in order to gauge the reaction of his Evil Uncle whom he believes guilty of the very same crime.
+- The titular characters in Hamlet invokes this with The Murder of Gonzago.
+He specifically chooses a play that involves the poisoning of a man by his brother (and alters it to more fit the real incident) in order to gauge the reaction of his Evil Uncle whom he believes guilty of the very same crime.